marblehands/rs-school-tasks/typescript-essentials/index.md

 Adding types to functions helps prevent from passing values that shouldn't be passed to the functions.
 Typed functions are especially important working with larger code bases or functions developed by others developers.

 ### "Declare and Instantiate Classes in TypeScript" Module Reflection

-#### 📝 Description

-In this module I got a brief overview of classes in TypeScript.
-Personal reflections were written down based on the material covered.

 #### 💡 Key Insights